stevleibelt/php_component_proxy_logger/README.md

 # Todo List

+* add threshold level for TriggerBufferLogger that enables the possibility to bypass the buffer for certain levels
 * update readme
     * explain storage aka LogEntryBufferInterface
     * show example with benefits of using buffer->flush or buffer->clean when you are in a process that iterates over a bunch of data
     * mention all decoupled classes and the benefit of that
-* add threshold level for TriggerBufferLogger that enables the possibility to bypass the buffer for certain levels

 # Licence

 This software is licenced under [GNU LESSER GENERAL PUBLIC LICENSE](https://www.gnu.org/copyleft/lesser.html).
-The full licence text is shipped with [this component](https://github.com/stevleibelt/php_component_logger/blob/master/LICENSE).
+The full licence text is shipped [within](https://github.com/stevleibelt/php_component_logger/blob/master/LICENSE) this component package.

 # Version History